isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-ceiling/index.md

 Cons: - May clog if the paint isnt well prepared - The canister could be larger - The cord should be longer

-> See Also: > Paint roller for ceilings

 ###  [5.
 HomeRight C800971 Paint Sprayer](https://www.amazon.com/dp/B071X9FZ7R/?tag=p-policy-20)